 01:05 — Tips on Getting Started with Elearning Accessibility

 You mentioned that that includes interacting with online learning content as well, so elearning.
-I know you’re going to expand on those accessible elearning concepts that we talk about here with a follow-up blog post, so what I’d like to do is provide an overview of ideas that struck a chord with you.
+I know you’re going to expand on those accessible elearning concepts that we talk about here with a follow-up blog post [UPDATE: That post is here], so what I’d like to do is provide an overview of ideas that struck a chord with you.
 For someone who has an elearning development project in their near future and they know they want to make it accessible, where should they start?

 That’s a great question.
 Accessibility can be huge, and it can be overwhelming if you’re just starting— if you just get into it— because there’s a lot of different things to consider.
 Designing a program or a learning experience for somebody who has a disability with their vision is going to be a different sort of thing than designing a learning experience for somebody who has a disability with their hearing.
 By factoring all this stuff in, it can be really overwhelming and you get lost.
 Where do I start?